El-Zedy/GCP-Final-Project/README.md

 2. Create a new branch for your changes.
 3. Make your changes and commit them to your branch.
 4. Create a pull request to merge your changes into the main branch.
+# Conclusion
+In conclusion, the GCP-Final-Project repository serves as a demonstration of how to deploy a web application on GKE private cluster.
+By following the instructions in this repository, you can learn how build your infastrucure using terrafrom, Dockerizing your applications, push them as images to GCR, and deploy them to public users throw public loadblancer service on GKE private cluster.
+## Acknowledgements
+We would like to acknowledge the following individuals and resources for their contributions to this project:

+- Our instructor, @atefhares , for providing guidance and support throughout the project.
+- The Google Cloud Platform documentation, which served as a valuable resource for understanding the various GCP services and how they can be used together.
+- The Terraform documentation, which provided helpful guidance on building iac on GCP.
+- We would also like to thank our classmates and peers for their feedback and contributions to this project.

 ## Contact
 If you have any questions or suggestions regarding this project, please contact the project owner at muhammadhassanelzedy@gmail.com .